CropLifeCanada/chemistry-policymanual/index.md

 _This industry-led policy strives to provide an appropriate balance between enabling the commercialization of innovative and new chemistry/crop use products, while assuring shippers and growers that Canadian exports are not exposed to unacceptable trade risks of shipments being rejected at port._

-May 2019    Quarterly
+September 2019    Quarterly
 - That the policy is a work in progress in which CropLife Canada and its members are actively participating in with a view to continuous improvement.

 ## CropLife Canada support of CAAR

-September 12, 2018    Motion
+September 12, 2018    Motion validated September 17, 2019

 - Motion: That support for CAAR be left as a company-specific decision, that CropLife Canada representation on the CAAR Board is not merited at this time and that CropLife Canada instead support the CAAR Board when aligned with CropLife Canada priorities.

-## Defending modern agriculture innovations
+## Defending modern pest control innovations

 May 2019    Quarterly

-_As seen with glyphosate in the United States and other jurisdictions, if left unchallenged, public opinion may trump future risk-based regulatory decisions and could conceivably curtail any further pubic Government of Canada defense of the pesticide regulatory system and specific chemistries._
+_As seen with glyphosate in the United States and other jurisdictions, if left unchallenged, special interest group opinions may trump future risk-based regulatory decisions and could conceivably curtail any further public Government of Canada defense of the pesticide regulatory system and specific chemistries._

 - That CropLife Canada work to increase decision makers' understanding and appreciation of the complexity of the systems used to produce the food we eat, its quality, affordability and other benefits including:
-  - Plant science innovations are designed to produce more food;
+  - Plant science innovations are designed to optimize resource use for efficient food production;
   - Pesticides are designed to kill pests that threaten production; and
   - Both are carefully regulated to assure their safety to people, animals and the environment.
 - That CropLife Canada continue to advocate the proven benefits of modern agriculture and that the potential risks are identified, thoroughly studied and proactively mitigated by Health Canada and the PMRA.
 Benefits include: